 About 45,000 on-site wastewater treatment systems are installed annually in Texas to treat wastewater from rural and suburban homes as well as from small businesses.
 An on-site wastewater treatment system collects, treats and applies wastewater to the soil.

 By definition, wastewater managed by an on-site system cannot leave the property where it is generated.
 The water can evaporate into the air, transpire though plants or move though the soil to groundwater.
-An effective on-site system removes wastewater form the home, treats and distributes the wastewater, and protects our water resources.
+An effective on-site system removes wastewater from the home, treats and distributes the wastewater, and protects our water resources.